elliothatch/hypermedium/README.md

  	- Forum
  	- Storefront

-## Technical Goals

-# Get Started
-Starter repo coming soon!
-In the meantime, you can follow these steps to get started:

-1. Copy the `hypermedium-demo` and navigate to it.
-2. Run `npm install` or `yarn`.

-To generate a static website:
-Run `npm run static` or `yarn static`.
-The website will be created in the `static/` directory.

-To run the Hypermedium dynamic web server:
-Run `npm start` or `yarn start`, and open a web browser to `localhost:8080`.

-It is highly recommended to run the Hypermedium server with [sift-cli](https://www.npmjs.com/package/sift-cli) during development, which will display the log output in a friendly, interactive interface.
-1. Install with `npm install -g sift-cli` or `yarn global add sift-cli`.
-2. Run the web server with `npm run dev` or `yarn dev`.

-See the tutorial (coming soon) for a full overview of Hypermedium's functionality and plugin structure.

-## Other usage
-Hypermedium can also be used as a library.
-The commandline version of Hypermedium offers a limited, application focused set of configurablility provided by Hypermedium and the Plugin Manager.
-My goal is to eventually close the gap between the commandline and library interfaces, primarily through extensions to the Plugin API.

-After instantiating the `Hypermedium` class, you can use `hypermedia.router` and `renderer.router` in your Express app.

 # API Reference
 TODO: technical overview of the different systems involved, plugin structure, intended usage such as layout format, etc.